cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 - N/A

 ### Implementation

+**NOTE:** The Teams admin portal has been updated and the manner in which applications are controlled has changed.
+The MS.TEAMS.5.#v2 policies follow the new manner of implementing the policies.
+Newer Tenants, created within 2024 and newer will follow the newer version 2 policy implementation steps while older tenants will follow the legacy implementation steps.

+**ScubaGear will continue to look for and gather the legacy policies when running in any mode.
+However, there a limitation in the API when gathering the data for the report.
+Users must utilize interactive mode to allow ScubaGear to gather the data for the newer portal based settings.**

 **NOTE:** Legacy implementation instructions are below the Version 2 intructions.
 If your tenant has the Version 2 settings available, there is no need to perform the legacy implementation instructions.